Campus for Rural Health

 Rural Community-based Project Course: Students engage with community partners, OHSU faculty leaders and interprofessional students to develop, implement and evaluate a community-identified project that addresses a local health issue.
 All learning activities require two or more interprofessional students working together.
-Contact: Jackilen Shannon, Ph.D., R.D., M.P.H.
+(Klamath Falls, South Coast) Contact: Jackilen Shannon, Ph.D., R.D., M.P.H.

 Community Research Coalitions: The OCTRI Community and Collaboration Core, with support from the Integrated Program in Community Research, works to build capacity for research across Oregon through the development, support and dissemination of Community Research Coalitions.
 Contact: Jackilen Shannon, Ph.D., R.D., M.P.H.

-Scholars for a Healthy Oregon Initiative: SHOI provides eligible students with unique opportunities to help address healthcare disparity in the state.
+Scholars for a Healthy Oregon Initiative: SHOI provides loan forgiveness options to eligible students interested in unique opportunities to help address healthcare disparity in the state.